Sega: The Dark History Behind Mauritius’ National Dance

 The music behind it is not purely instrumental either.
 The lyrics are usually a reflection of the participants’ lives and are sung in the local Mauritian Creole language.
 There have been experimental attempts to use English, but it’s fair to say that it does not capture the purity of the art nearly as well as Creole – particularly when you consider that using the language of the colonisers may take away from the emotional significance of the song.

 Sega has not always been popular.
-As a product of the slaves, the white man looked down on it as an art form, in much the same way they looked down on their slaves as people.
+As a product of the enslaved Mauritian population, the white man looked down on it as an art form, in much the same way they looked down on their slaves as people.
 Though unintentional, this does give it another layer of symbolism when viewed as an expression of the slaves’ lives.
 Moreover, a perceived sexual element of the dance led to criticism by the Catholic Church, who frowned upon it and used their missionaries to speak against it.

 But one man helped to turn the tide of Sega’s popularity.
 Jean Alphonse Ravaton was born on April 22nd, 1900 and would later become known as “Ti Frère”, meaning “little brother” in Mauritian Creole.
 He developed a talent for Sega and, having sung his first composition in 1925 (‘Tamassa’), he recorded it in 1948 onto 45rpm vinyl, the first recording of its kind in Mauritius.
 This, along with subsequent recordings, led to Sega’s revival in Mauritius and he would later be dubbed the ‘King of Sega’.
 Sadly, despite his popularity, he lived nearly his entire life in abject poverty and was a journeyman amongst trades, always trying desperately hard to make ends meet.